d-bl/GroundForge/docs/tileGallery/index.md

 **Work in progress, to do**:
-* More squares need linked letters.
-* Research for duplicates and missing patterns.
-* Split gallery in images per square to use full width of a desktop and not use too much width on a mobile device.
-* Links in last square are intended for another page under development.
+* Links in text square are intended for another page under development.
 * Sidebar subjects?

 ---

 Clicking one letter shows all variants.

 <style>
     .gf_panel {display: inline-block; margin: 4px;}